-The word ‘Verity’ (Noun) describes the quality of being true, real, or factual.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Verity’ correctly in sentences.
+The word ‘Verity’ (noun) describes the quality of being true, real, or factual.
+If you’re learning verity meaning, synonyms, antonyms, etymology, and example sentences, this guide walks you through how to use the word correctly in real contexts.

 Verity Explained in Depth